nyggus/easycheck/README.rst

 checkit
 =======

 The :code:`checkit` package offers a lightweight tool for running functionized assertion-like checks within Python code; it also offers functions to be used in testing (particularly in doctests, but also in pytests, for which purpose some of the functions have dedicated aliases).
-The idea is to use the :code:`checkit` functions in a similar way as assertions, but with more functionalities and with a slightly different aim: When a condition you check is met, nothing happens (in fact, the function returns None); if it's violated, an exception is raised or a warning is issued.
+The idea is to use the :code:`checkit` functions in a similar way as assertions, but with more functionalities and with a slightly different aim: When a condition you check is met, nothing happens (in fact, the function returns :code:`None`); if it's violated, an exception is raised or a warning is issued.
 The main differences between :code:`checkit` functions and assertions are that

-* while you should not use assertions in your Python code, the :code:`checkit` module is designed in a way so its functions can be used in code;
+* while you should not use assertions in your Python code, you can do so with the :code:`checkit` functions;
-* while assertions raise the :code:`AssertionError`, you can choose any exception to be raised by checkit functions;
+* while assertions raise only the :code:`AssertionError`, you can choose any exception to be raised by checkit functions;
 * instead of raising an exception, you can issue a warning.

-Main :code:`checkit` functions (with names starting off with :code:`check_`) are designed so that they can be used as easy-to-understand code that checks whether a condition (or several conditions) is met.
-They can be used instead of :code:`if`-blocks, which you normally use to check conditions and raise exceptions (of issue warnings) if they are not met.
+Main :code:`checkit` functions (with names starting off with :code:`check_`) are designed in such a way that they can be used as easy-to-understand code that checks whether a condition (or several conditions) is met.
+They can be used instead of :code:`if`-blocks, which you normally use to check conditions and raise exceptions (or issue warnings) if they are not met.
 So, you can do the following:

 .. code-block:: python

     if not isinstance(x, (float, int)):
         raise TypeError('x must be a number')
 	if x > 10:
         raise ValueError('Too high value of x')

 or you can use :code:`checkit` for this:

 .. code-block:: python

     check_instance(x, (float, int), message='x must be a number') check_if(x <= 10, ValueError, 'Too high value of x')

 The :code:`checkit` approach has two main advantages over this classical approach:

 * it saves a little space; not much, since most of the time you'll end up with one line of code instead of two, and not always, particularly when you provide an exception type to be raised and a long message; but mainly
 * it increases code simplicity and readability, since both the names of checkit functions and their arguments are designed in such a way that the reader immediately sees what is being checked.